UCF Smart & Safe Transportation Lab (SST Lab)

 27. Whoi Bin Chung

-Development of Decision Support System for Active Traffic Management Systems Considering Travel Time Reliability,
+Development of Decision Support System for Active Traffic Management Systems Considering Travel Time Reliability

 28. Lishengsa Yue

-Evaluating the Safety Effectiveness of Advanced Driver Assistance and Connected Vehicles Technologies in Different Pre-Crash Scenarios,
+Evaluating the Safety Effectiveness of Advanced Driver Assistance and Connected Vehicles Technologies in Different Pre-Crash Scenarios

-(graduated Spring 2020), Currently at the Tongji University.
+(Spring 2020).
+Currently at the Tongji University.

 29. YaoBang Gong

-Improving Traffic Safety and Efficiency by Adaptive Signal Control Systems Based on Deep Reinforcement Learning,
+Improving Traffic Safety and Efficiency by Adaptive Signal Control Systems Based on Deep Reinforcement Learning

-(graduated Spring 2020), Currently at the University of Maryland.
+(Spring 2020).
+Currently, at the University of Maryland.

 30. Md.
 Hasibur Rahman

-Evaluation of Safety and Mobility Benefits of Connected Vehicles by Considering V2V, V2I, and V2P Technologies.
+Evaluation of Safety and Mobility Benefits of Connected Vehicles by Considering V2V, V2I, and V2P Technologies

 31. Nada Mahmoud